OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/active-directory/develop/active-directory-v2-devquickstarts-webapp-webapi-dotnet.md

                         ValidateIssuer = false,
                     },

-                    // hello `AuthorizationCodeReceived` notification is used toocapture and redeem hello authorization_code that hello v2.0 endpoint returns tooyour app.
+                    // The `AuthorizationCodeReceived` notification is used to capture and redeem the authorization_code that the v2.0 endpoint returns to your app.

                     Notifications = new OpenIdConnectAuthenticationNotifications
                     {